The Surprisingly Longevity of Tree Roots After cutting them down

 FAQs:

-Will tree roots continue to expand after cutting them down?
+Can tree roots continue to grow after cutting down?

 Are tree roots likely to continue to grow after cutting down?